katmore/shrturl/README.txt

 			* add a get var named 'POST' to the query string to will also invoke 'POST'

 Notes:
-I created this because I was not satisfied with the way codes were provided to me in existing URL shortening scripts.
+I created this project because I was not satisfied with the way short URLs were generated in existing shortening scripts.
 I did not like code's created by algorithms because of the following two problems.
 One, they are typically
 sequential: they reveal how many target URLs your system is currently storing.
 Two, codes can end up being comprised of  weird, confusing, or unwanted